Post 2009 Bushfires Nest Box installation and survey of the survival of Leadbeater’s Possum at Mount Bullfight Nature Conservation Reserve.

 Leadbeater’s Possum (Gymnobelideus leadbeateri) is the only Australian mammal restricted in distribution entirely to Victoria.
 It was not sighted for over fifty years and presumed to be extinct until its rediscovery in 1961 in the montane ash forests of the Victorian Central Highlands.
 The species is currently listed as endangered under both state and commonwealth legislation, and is predicted to undergo population declines of more than 90% over the next 40 years.

 Mount Bullfight Nature Conservation Reserve, the focus for this project, is 676 hectares in size, and situated around 7 km north-east of the Lake Mountain plateau, within the Central Highlands region.
-98 percent of Mount Bullfight NCR was burnt through on Black Saturday but importantly at a lower intensity than Lake Mountain.
-95 percent of Lake Mountain Plateau was burnt at high fire intensity.
+98% of Mount Bullfight NCR was burnt through on Black Saturday but importantly at a lower intensity than Lake Mountain.
+95% of Lake Mountain Plateau was burnt at high fire intensity.

 Most of Mount Bullfight was burnt shortly after Lake Mountain, although many of the pockets of rainforest in deeper gullies and small areas of Snow Gum in sheltered aspects escaped relatively unscathed.
 The large size of some old Snow Gums suggests that many may have also escaped the 1939 fires.
 On the upper slopes, perhaps less than 50% of the Eucalyptus pauciflora (Snow Gum) forest canopy was scorched and given the reserve shares floristic affinities with Lake Mountain, such as their adjacent location, similar height and identical geology, it is reasonable to anticipate that Leadbeater’s Possum’s will have also survived at Mount Bullfight NCR.

-Very little is known about the Leadbeater’s population at Mount Bullfight NCR but the species was confirmed to present in the reserve as recent as 2008.
-We anticipate that similarly to Lake Mountain, many of the natural hollows are likely to have been destroyed and the understorey has been greatly reduced.
+Very little is known about the Leadbeater’s population at Mount Bullfight NCR but the species was confirmed present in the reserve as recently as 2008.
+We anticipate that, as at Lake Mountain, many of the natural hollows are likely to have been destroyed and the understorey has been greatly reduced.